Collarbone Pain and MS: What Can Cause Sharp Stabbing Sensations? | MyMSTeam

 Lhermitte’s Sign

 Roughly 40 percent of people with MS also have a type of pain called Lhermitte’s sign, according to MSAA.
-With Lhermitte’s sign, damage to the nerves in the cervical (neck) area causes a shocklike sensation or shooting pain down your spine when your neck moves or bends forward.
+With Lhermitte’s sign, damage to the spinal cord and nerves in the cervical (neck) area causes a shocklike sensation or shooting pain down your spine when your neck moves or bends forward.
 This pain often extends to the legs and arms, which could include the collarbone and shoulder areas.

 What Are Other Possible Causes of Pain in the Collarbone, Jaw, or Neck?